Updated Fall 2021

 - AFM Acrylacq is a clear alternative to conventional lacquer.
 It is acrylic and siloxane.
 You can get a matte look by using 2 coats of gloss finished with a coat of matte.
 Or you can use the gloss or satin.
 AFM is my top choice in this category.
 VOC 93 g/l.

 - AFM Poly BP This is a polyurethane finish (with a little bit of acrylic).
 This is another durable finish for cabinets.
 VOC 93 g/l.
+You can also use their exterior version of polyurethane called EXT.

 - EarthPaint Easy Safe 1k or NanoTech Clear.